South West Corfu

 Great Things to Do Near Armonia

-Drive down the the south of the island and take a turn into the town of Lefkimmi.
-Its the second largest town on the island.
-Drive down to the River and stop here for a spot of lunch or an ice cream.
-Its like stepping back in time and stays traditional and unspoilt.
+Drive down to the south of the island and take a turn into the town of Lefkimmi, the second largest town on the island.
+Enjoy the feeling of stepping back in time, as the town still has a traditional feel.
+After a wander around, stop by the river for a spot of lunch or an ice cream.

 The Red Corfu Bus